 This course presents medical terminology pertaining to human anatomy in the context of body systems.
 The emphasis is directed toward medical terminology as it relates to the medical office.
-Two lecture and two lab hours per week.
+Three lecture hours per week.

 1713 Mechanics of Communication.
 (3)

 This course is designed to develop the basic English competencies necessary for success in the business world.
 A study of the parts of speech, sentence structure, sentence types, capitalization, punctuation, and spelling is emphasized.
 Three lecture hours per week.